 Making Digital Content Accessible for Learners

 Accessibility by individuals with disabilities to digital materials is one of the major technology issues of our time.
-The growth of online learning, and the increased use of digital materials in blended and flipped classrooms in K-12 and higher education has created more accessibility issues.
+Specifically, the growth of online learning and the increased use of digital materials in blended and flipped classrooms in K-12 and higher education has created more accessibility issues.
 Texas regulations make it clear that academic institutions need to attend to accessibility issues.

 Upcoming Program Dates

-Fall: October 3 - November 14, 2022
+Fall: October 7 - November 11

-$600.00: All Online Program
+**All Online Program - asynchronous with online discussions

 Digital Accessibility Certificate Program Includes:

-Facilitated by a Certified Accessibility Specialist, with contributions from several TxDLA specialists in accessibility.
+- Facilitated by a Certified Accessibility Specialist, with contributions from several TxDLA specialists in accessibility.

-Capstone project with both peer and instructor review.
+- Capstone project with both peer and instructor review.

-Free One-Year TxDLA Membership ($35 value)
+- Free One-Year TxDLA Membership ($35 value)

-Definition of disabilities
+- Definition of disabilities

 - The current compliance issues identified by the Office of Civil Rights (OCR) and US Department of Justice; WCAG 2 level standards; compliance with Section 504 of the Rehabilitation Act; and Title II of the Americans with Disabilities Act

-Understanding of common issues and current legal developments in the Disability Rights Movement
+- Understanding of common issues and current legal developments in the Disability Rights Movement

-NEW!
+- NEW!
 Administrative Topics: Exploring administrative issues including establishing institutional accessibility statement and policy, processes to procure accessible resources, reducing complaints, responding to OCR complaints and investigations and establishing corrective action plans

-Hands-on experience with online tools, software, and assistive technology to understand the definition and application of reasonable accommodations
+- Hands-on experience with online tools, software, and assistive technology to understand the definition and application of reasonable accommodations

 - Application of Universal Design for Learning and inclusive environments

-Creation of a Capstone project demonstrating knowledge of laws, current issues in online accessibility, practical knowledge of accommodations and assistive technology
+- Creation of a Capstone project demonstrating knowledge of laws, current issues in online accessibility, practical knowledge of accommodations and assistive technology

 Disclaimer: Electronic Accessibility is an ever-changing craft, combining both art and science.
 The TxDLA Digital Accessibility Certificate indicates successful completion of a rigorous 5-week online accessibility training program as of the certification date.
 However, TxDLA does not guarantee the quality of any products produced by the certified individual, and cannot be responsible for any issues that may arise as a result of information that is received from this training.

-Spring 2022 Program - $600 Course Fee (All Online)
+Spring 2024 Program - $600 Course Fee (All Online)

-Summer 2022 Program - $600 Course Fee (All Online)
+Summer 1 2024 Program - $600 Course Fee (All Online)

-Fall 2022 Program - $600 Course Fee (All Online)
+Fall 2024 Program - $600 Course Fee (All Online)

 If you are unable to register online, please contact Lisa Tomsio via email at email@example.com to register over the phone.